rubyonjets/jets/README.md

 [![BoltOps Badge](https://img.boltops.com/boltops/badges/boltops-badge.png)](https://www.boltops.com)

+Please **watch/star** this repo to help grow and support the project.

 **Upgrading**: If you are upgrading Jets, please check on the [Upgrading Notes](http://rubyonjets.com/docs/extras/upgrading/).

 ## What is Ruby on Jets?